openvmp/openvmp/README.md

 OpenVMP provides support for robots that can use different modes of transportation:

 - driving on or off road using wheels
-- crawling on multiple points of contact
-- walking straight on two, three or four legs
+- walking are crawling on four legs
 - climbing trees, poles, pipes, ropes, cables and other near-cylindrical objects
 - climbing and driving inside pipes and tunnels
 - climbing warehouse shelving units

 ### Individual performance

-Besides performing various movement and transportation mentioned above, OpenVMP can use the same limbs to perform various mechanical tasks:
+OpenVMP can use the same limbs to perform various mechanical tasks.

-- digging & lifting objects
-- hauling & moving objects
-- opening & closing doors & windows
+But its true power lays in the use of extension modules (see 'Modularity' below).

 Single OpenVMP units can perform these tasks by themselves over an extended period of time.